-Articles 352-360 of the Indian Constitution have an Emergency provision which converts a Federal Government to a unitary government during abnormal circumstances
+Articles 352-360 of the Indian Constitution have an Emergency provision that converts a Federal Government to a unitary government during abnormal circumstances

 There are three kinds of emergencies, National Emergency, State Emergency, and Financial Emergency.